HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 that checks that putting the pieces together works is a huge weight off our shoulders.

-As mentioned in the introduction, my testing framework of choice is Rspec.
+As mentioned in the introduction, my testing framework of choice is RSpec.
 It gets installed in the Gemfile in both the development and test environments.
-This might seem odd since the testing framework is only need when you are testing but it just allows you to use the Rspec commands without explicitly setting the environment.
+This might seem odd since the testing framework is only need when you are testing but it just allows you to use the RSpec commands without explicitly setting the environment.
 Think:
 ```bash
 bundle exec rspec